 Frank Kowalkowski is a Shareholder in the Green Bay office.
-He has an extensive Federal Indian Law practice representing municipalities, counties, state governments, businesses and individuals relative to fee to trust applications, reservation boundary disputes, jurisdictional disputes, land use issues, mining operations, tribal permitting, tribal taxation, tribal business licenses, contracting with Native American tribes, tribal jurisdiction over non-tribal members, on and off reservation hunting and fishing rights, EPA regulations, and tribal policing authority.
+He has an extensive Native American Law practice representing municipalities, counties, state governments, businesses and individuals relative to fee to trust applications, reservation boundary disputes, jurisdictional disputes, land use issues, mining operations, tribal permitting, tribal taxation, tribal business licenses, contracting with Native American tribes, tribal jurisdiction over non-tribal members, on and off reservation hunting and fishing rights, EPA regulations, and tribal policing authority.
 He has handled cases in state, federal and tribal court, as well as the Interior Board of Indian Appeals in Washington, D.C.
 On appeal, he has had dozens of Bureau of Indian Affairs decisions to place land in trust vacated, thereby preserving his clients’ jurisdiction over the land, as well as its tax base.
 In 2019, he was lead counsel in a federal lawsuit filed against a municipality and, ultimately obtained a ruling (currently under appeal in the 7th Circuit Court of Appeals) that the plaintiff’s reservation had been substantially diminished thereby preserving the municipality’s jurisdiction.
 He has given numerous presentations, authored articles and has been quoted in various publications on the topic of Native American Law and was selected by his peers for inclusion in The Best Lawyers in America® for Native American Law.